prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Alternative order ID which was paid for already in the same session.
       // Only given if the same product was purchased before in the same session. already_paid_order_id?: string;

+      // FIXME: why do we NOT return the contract terms here?
     }

+  .. ts:def:: TransactionWireTransfer

+    interface TransactionWireTransfer {

+      // Responsible exchange
+      exchange_uri: string;

+      // 32-byte wire transfer identifier
+      wtid: Base32;

+      // execution time of the wire transfer
+      execution_time: Timestamp;

+      // Total amount that has been wire transfered
+      // to the merchant
+      amount: Amount;
+    }

+  .. ts:def:: TransactionConflictProof

+    interface TransactionConflictProof {
+      // Numerical `error code <error-codes>`
+      code: number;

+      // Human-readable error description
+      hint: string;

+      // A claim by the exchange about the transactions associated
+      // with a given wire transfer; it does not list the
+      // transaction that ``transaction_tracking_claim`` says is part
+      // of the aggregate.
+This is
+      // a ``/track/transfer`` response from the exchange.
+      wtid_tracking_claim: TrackTransferResponse;

+      // The current claim by the exchange that the given
+      // transaction is included in the above WTID.
+      // (A response from ``/track/order``).
+      transaction_tracking_claim: TrackTransactionResponse;

+      // Public key of the coin for which we got conflicting information.
+      coin_pub: CoinPublicKey;

+    }

+.. http:get:: /public/orders/$ORDER_ID/

+  Query the payment status of an order.
+This endpoint is for the wallet.
+  When the wallet goes to this URL and it is unpaid, they will be prompted for payment.

+  // FIXME: note that this combines the previous APIs
+  // to check-payment and to obtain refunds.

+  **Request**

+  :query h_contract: hash of the order's contract terms (this is used to authenticate the wallet/customer in case $ORDER_ID is guessable). *Mandatory!*
+  :query session_id: *Optional*.
+Session ID that the payment must be bound to.
+If not specified, the payment is not session-bound.
+  :query timeout_ms: *Optional.*  If specified, the merchant backend will
+    wait up to ``timeout_ms`` milliseconds for completion of the payment before sending the HTTP response.
+A client must never rely on this behavior, as the merchant backend may return a response immediately.
+  :query refund=AMOUNT: *Optional*.
+Indicates that we are polling for a refund above the given AMOUNT.
+Only useful in combination with timeout.

+  **Response**

+  :status 200 OK:
+    The response is a `PublicPayStatusResponse`, with ``paid`` true.
+    FIXME: what about refunded?
+  :status 402 Payment required:
+    The response is a `PublicPayStatusResponse`, with ``paid`` false.
+    FIXME: what about refunded?
+  :status 403 Forbidden:
+    The ``h_contract`` does not match the order.
+  :status 404 Not found:
+    The merchant backend is unaware of the order.

+  .. ts:def:: PublicPayStatusResponse

+    interface PublicPayStatusResponse {
+      // Has the payment for this order (ever) been completed?
+      paid: boolean;

+      // Was the payment refunded (even partially, via refund or abort)?
+      refunded: boolean;

+      // Amount that was refunded in total.
+      refund_amount: Amount;

+      // Refunds for this payment, empty array for none.
+      refunds: RefundDetail[];

+      // URI that the wallet must process to complete the payment.
+      taler_pay_uri: string;

+      // Alternative order ID which was paid for already in the same session.
+      // Only given if the same product was purchased before in the same session. already_paid_order_id?: string;

+    }

+.. http:delete:: /orders/$ORDER_ID

+  Delete information about an order.
+Fails if the order was paid in the last 10 years (or whatever TAX_RECORD_EXPIRATION is set to) or was claimed but is unpaid and thus still a valid offer.

+  **Response**

+  :status 204 No content:
+    The backend has successfully deleted the order.
+  :status 404 Not found:
+    The backend does not know the instance or the order.
+  :status 409 Conflict:
+    The backend refuses to delete the order.

 --------------